The Columbia River is the largest river in the Pacific Northwest. The river rises in the Rocky Mountains of British Columbia, Canada.

 The Columbia supports several species of anadromous fish that migrate between the Pacific Ocean and fresh water tributaries of the river including;

 - Chinook – which are also known as Springers

 - Coho – which are also known as Silvers

 - Steelhead – Winter & Summer Steelhead

 - Sockeye salmon

-- In 2000, about six million people lived within the Columbia’s drainage basin.
+- In 2000, about 6 million people lived within the Columbia’s drainage basin.
 Of this total about 2.4 million people lived in Oregon, 1.7 million in Washington, 1 million in Idaho, half a million in British Columbia, and 0.4 million in Montana.
-Population in the watershed has been rising for many decades and is projected to rise to about 10 million by 2030.